Board of Trustees

 John stood for election as a Trustee so that he could blend both his professional knowledge of accountancy and his lifelong experiences of Scouting together in the role.

-Member Operations Committee
+Chair Operations Committee

 Kieron has been a member of The Scout Association for over nine years.
 He is an Explorer Scout Leader and Trustee with Essex Scouts and has contributed to work on talent management and coaching and mentoring for UK Headquarters.